Erik-Edward/KoaLens-Backend/docs/implementation-summary.md

 parseAnalysisResult(text: string): AnalysisResult;
 ```

+## Migration to Gemini 2.5 Pro Implementation

+KoaLens has migrated from a hybrid Claude/Gemini solution to an exclusively Gemini 2.5 Pro implementation, focusing on the following key improvements:

+### Backend Changes

+1. **AI Configuration**
+   - Updated `ai-config.js` to exclusively use Gemini 2.5 Pro
+   - Removed hybrid provider selection logic while maintaining backward compatibility
+   - Updated model parameters for optimal performance with Gemini 2.5 Pro

+2. **Service Architecture**
+   - Simplified `AIServiceFactory` to focus solely on Gemini services
+   - Claude components are maintained but deactivated for backward compatibility
+   - Enhanced `GeminiService` with improved error handling and automatic retries

+3. **Prompt Optimization**
+   - Refined all image analysis prompts for better results with Gemini 2.5 Pro
+   - Added specialized prompt templates for handling difficult images
+   - Included more comprehensive non-vegan ingredient detection

+4. **Error Handling**
+   - Implemented exponential backoff retry mechanism for API failures
+   - Enhanced image size validation and compression strategies
+   - Improved logging for better monitoring and debugging

+### Expected Benefits

+- Faster analysis times due to streamlined service architecture
+- More consistent user experience with a single AI provider
+- Lower error frequency through improved error handling
+- Easier codebase maintenance with simplified logic
+- Better image analysis capabilities through optimized prompts

+### Implementation Notes

+This migration preserves backward compatibility while optimizing for Gemini 2.5 Pro's capabilities.
+The Claude-related code remains but is effectively disabled, making it easy to revert if needed.
+All prompts have been carefully optimized to take advantage of Gemini 2.5 Pro's advanced image processing and text analysis capabilities.

+The next phase will focus on frontend optimizations to take full advantage of the improved backend capabilities.

 ## Conclusion

 The AI integration architecture provides a flexible, maintainable, and extendable system for using multiple AI providers.
 By abstracting the specific provider implementation details, the system allows for easy switching between providers and future additions of new providers.